 Make specific recommendations regarding an optimal election date, bond amount, tax rate and other important ballot measure features.

 Ballot Measure Development.
-P&M shall perform any of the following services as needed to assist Client in preparing the Bond Measure for the ballot:
+If directed by the Client and, working in conjunction with the Client’s staff and legal counsel, P&M shall perform any of the following services as directed by the Client to assist Client in preparing the Bond Measure for the ballot:

 Recommend the list of projects to be funded by the measure and prepare messaging that clearly articulates how these projects will benefit from the Bond Measure;